benzenma123/EFI-For-ASUS-Zenbook-UX425EA/README.md

 - Discord: ngvietkieubell1212

 ## Boot Arg (Optional)
-Add -v in boot arg under NVRAM to check if there's anything wrong with your system then send it to me
+> -v
+> This boot arg is optional but recommended for checking log if it goes wrong, stuck at some point or kernel panic